hindu-comm/weblogs/manasataramgini/2016/03/2016-03-13_some-notes-on-the-heathen-lithuania-and-its-demise.md

 early in its history\].
-Hence, we hypothesize that the Lithuanians had such a tradition which approached the Indo-Iranian state to certain degree \[Totally contra-Rowell, who rather idiotically asserts that Germanic, Slav and Balt pagans built shrines to imitate Christians\!
+Hence, we hypothesize that the Lithuanians had such a tradition which approached the Indo-Iranian state to certain degree \[Totally contra-Rowell, who rather idiotically asserts that Germanic, Slav and Balt pagans built shrines to imitate Christians!
 A sign of how deep-rooted Abrahamistic prejudices are in academia\].

 In support of this we have evidence from whatever scraps of information